s-rostami/mysql_database_creation_using_AWS_Codebuild/README.md

 # mysql_database_creation_using_AWS_Codebuild
- creating mysql database and a table using AWS codebuild:
+ Creating mysql database and a table using AWS codebuild:

  - buildspec.yml file has two main stapes:
    1. Creating the RDS mysql database within a predefined VPC and subnet